-To access either of these services please contact your hospital healthcare professional.
+To access any of these services please contact your hospital healthcare professional, call Freephone 1800 200 700 or contact your nearest Daffodil Centre.

-Irish Cancer Society Night Nursing
+Night Nursing

 We provide end-of-life care for cancer patients in their own home.
 We offer up to 10 nights of care for each patient.
 Our service allows patients to remain at home for the last days of their lives surrounded by their families and loved ones.
-This is a unique service in Ireland, providing palliative nursing care at night between 11pm and 7am to cancer patients.
+This is a unique service in Ireland, providing night-time palliative nursing care to cancer patients, mostly between 11pm and 7am.